IN THIS ARTICLE

 You should not use this medication if you are allergic to cetuximab or to mouse protein.

-FDA pregnancy category C. It is not known whether cetuximab is harmful to an unborn baby.
-Before you receive this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category C. It is not known whether cetuximab will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

 How is cetuximab given (Erbitux)?

-Cetuximab is given as an injection through a needle placed into a vein.
+Cetuximab is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
-The medicine must be given slowly through an IV infusion pump, and can take up to 2 hours to complete.
+Cetuximab must be given slowly, and the IV infusion can take up to 2 hours to complete.
+You may be given other medications to prevent certain side effects while you are receiving cetuximab.

 After your cetuximab infusion, your doctor will need to watch you for about an hour.
 This is to make sure you do not have any serious side effects from the medicine.

-If you are also being treated with radiation, you will receive cetuximab one week before your radiation treatment.
+If you are also being treated with radiation, you will receive your first cetuximab injection 1 week before your radiation treatment.
+Later doses are usually given 1 hour before radiation treatments.

 You may need to have blood tests for several weeks after your cetuximab treatment has ended.